-This topic contains 3 replies, has 2 voices, and was last updated by Kathleen 2 months, 2 weeks ago.
+- This topic has 3 replies, 2 voices, and was last updated 5 months, 2 weeks ago by Kathleen.

 I have spoken to multiple residents about this.
 The most open residents encourage conversation only with the program director during interviews; there is little need to discuss it with anyone else.
 On the other side, some say you should disclose it to absolutely no one during interviews, as the program legally must respect your moral beliefs once you are in residency.
 I tend to lean towards disclosure, but I certainly see how keeping that information close to the vest can be advantageous.
 One possible question is: “If I do not want to participate in a certain procedure for moral reasons, are there ways I can help prevent undue burden on other residents?”
 This leaves the meaning open to interpretation, and most would assume I am referring elective terminations.
 It also shows that I am willing to accept additional work to help off-set whatever difficulty I am creating.

 I’m curious to see what others have to say about this, too!November 21, 2017 at 2:39 am #302CaraKeymaster

 I phrased it like this: “How would you view an applicant who was choosing not to _______?”
 I think the word “choose” or “choice” is helpful, and I was afraid to say “I think, I believe, I want” on an interview in such a vulnerable position.

 I think it really depends on how many cards you have to play with.
 A five-star applicant with research and stellar STEPs and GHHS/AOA etc etc can probably ask outright.
 A more average/realistic applicant might feel comfortable asking if a program director seems like a nice person or says something about how the hospital is Catholic or whatever, but wait to make the big phone call/question until sure he likes the program.
 A less competitive applicant might wait even longer.